What To Put In Your Birth Plan?

-The Birthing Better Childbirth Preparation course will teach you all the skills families used successfully.
+The Birthing Better online birthing classes will teach you all the skills families used successfully.

-There are so many things you want and don’t want in your birth.
-Your jobs as a mother and father-to-be is to become skilled to birth your baby no matter what you want and don’t want and no matter how your birth unfolds.
+There are so many things you want and don’t want at your birth.
+Your job as a mother and father-to-be is to become skilled to birth your baby no matter what you want and don’t want and no matter how your birth unfolds.

 Your job as a birth partner is equally important as the role of the birthing woman.
 That might sound weird.
 The woman is ‘doing’ the birth which will happen whether she’s alone or with you.

 It’s absolutely essential every birthing woman become skilled.
 However, if you are going to be at the birth then you absolutely must SHARE A SET OF SKILLS.

 Your job is to help the woman cope with the natural occurring pain of contractions by seeing and hearing her response to internalized sensations and guiding her immediately if she begins to feel out of control.

 Your job for a planned non-laboring Casarean is to help her cope with the anxiety of major surgery.
 Use your skills on the drive to hospital, while she’s being prepped and during surgery.
 Your partner wants to totally feel involved.
 Without skills, it’s too easy to get disconnected.